Main content start

 How To Choose Your First Class

-There are three different starting points for general chemistry in the department.
-Students should take the department’s placement diagnostic, described below, to obtain a Chemistry Coaching Plan that will direct them to the sequence of courses and resources that will set them up best for success in chemistry!
+There are three different starting points for General Chemistry in the department.
+Students should take the department’s placement diagnostic, described above, to obtain a Chemistry Coaching Plan that will direct them to the sequence of courses and resources that will set them up best for success in chemistry!

 Chem 11

 For students with less experience in chemistry and/or students who place into Math 18 through the math department placement diagnostic, we have created a new foundational chemistry course offered in the spring quarter.
-Students should plan to take Math 18 in the fall, and then enroll in Chem11 in the spring.
-This course will support students in the development and practice of critical problem solving and study skills essential to success in Chemistry and other STEM fields.
+Students should plan to take Math 18 in the fall, and then enroll in Chem 11 in the spring.
+This course will support students in the development and practice of critical problem solving and study skills essential to success in Chemistry and other STEM fields through regular guided practice in lecture and weekly mentor meetings.
 Content will focus on the mastery of foundational chemistry skills including dimensional analysis and stoichiometry.
-Students will then be prepared for success in the Chem31A/B sequence starting the next fall.
+Students will then be assigned a STEMentor, who will move with them into Chem31A the subsequent fall to ensure a successful transition into the main General Chemistry sequence.

 Chemistry 31A

-For students with moderate chemistry experience, the Chemistry Department recommends starting in Chem31A, the beginning of a two-quarter sequence that covers all essential topics in general chemistry, with an emphasis on problem solving.
+Most students with moderate (NOT AP or IB) chemistry experience will likely place into Chem 31A, the beginning of a two-quarter sequence that covers all essential topics in general chemistry, with an emphasis on problem solving.
 Chem 31A is offered only in Autumn.
-It is a hard-coded prerequisite for 31B, the second quarter of this general chemistry sequence, which is offered only in winter quarter.
+It is a hard-coded prerequisite for 31B, the second quarter of this general chemistry sequence offered only in winter quarter.
 Students who successfully complete the sequence can then proceed to Chem 33 (Organic Chemistry) in the Spring.
 Please consult the syllabus website for the syllabus and course calendar.

-Those with a strong high school chemistry background generally take Chem 31M, which is offered Autumn quarter only.
-Chem 31M covers the more advanced portions of the same topics covered in Chem 31A/B and moves at a faster pace.
-View the Chem 31M syllabus and topics here.
+Those with a strong high school chemistry background (Honors, AP, IB, etc.) are generally successful in Chem 31E, which is offered Autumn quarter only.
+Chem 31E covers the more advanced portions of the same topics covered in Chem 31A/B and moves at a faster pace, allowing students to enter Organic Chemistry (Chem 33) in the Winter.

 Organic Chemistry